gleam-lang/website/cheatsheets/gleam-for-elixir-users.md

 #### Gleam

-Gleam has the `let` keyword before its variable names.
+Gleam has the `let` keyword before each variable assignment.

 ```gleam
 let size = 50